pandulapeter/beagle/README.md

 Check out [the showcase app](https://play.google.com/store/apps/details?id=com.pandulapeter.beagleExample) for some ideas on what is possible with the built-in modules or for a playground tool which can be used to preview any module configuration and generate the code for it.

 ## Documentation
 All public functions are documented with KDoc.
 The [BeagleContract](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/contracts/BeagleContract.kt) file is a good start for learning about all the built-in capabilities.
-For information on the individual modules, see the relevant class headers, as mentioned before.
+For information on the [individual modules](https://github.com/pandulapeter/beagle/tree/master/common/src/main/java/com/pandulapeter/beagle/modules), see the relevant class headers.

 If you're interested in what's under the hood, [this document](https://github.com/pandulapeter/beagle/blob/master/metadata/DOCUMENTATION.md) can be helpful while navigating the source code.